-In the explanation of the First Tracing Board we are told that the three great pillars are called Wisdom, Strength, and Beauty; but as we have no noble orders of Architecture known by the names of Wisdom, Strength, and Beauty, we refer them to the three most celebrated; the Ionic, Doric, and Corinthian.
-They are now explained as: The Master's, the Ionic, representing wisdom; the Senior Warden's, the Doric, representing strength; and the Junior Warden's. the Corinthian, representing beauty.
+In the explanation of the First Tracing Board, we are told that the three great pillars are called Wisdom, Strength, and Beauty; but as we have no noble orders of Architecture known by the names of Wisdom, Strength, and Beauty, we refer them to the three most celebrated; the Ionic, Doric, and Corinthian.
+They are now explained as: The Master's, the Ionic, representing wisdom; the Senior Warden's, the Doric, representing strength; and the Junior Wardens. the Corinthian, representing beauty.
 It is a matter of interest, that whereas the generally accepted sequence of the three Classic Orders is the Doric, Ionic, and Corinthian, in the masonic use of the three, the sequence is changed; the Ionic is placed before the Doric.

-In early lodges the appropriate floor pillar stood before the Master and each of the Wardens, but few lodges now continue this old custom.
-Today we have floor candlesticks, and in many lodges the actual candle-holders are on Ionic, Doric, and Corinthian columns.
+In early lodges, the appropriate floor pillar stood before the Master and each of the Wardens, but few lodges now continue this old custom.
+Today we have floor candlesticks, and in many lodges, the actual candle-holders are on Ionic, Doric, and Corinthian columns.
 The columns of the three Orders are also often found as pillars on the backs of Master's and Wardens' chairs, but there appears to be no uniformity in the Orders used.
 Three chairs made by Thomas Chippendale in about 1760, and owned by Britannic Lodge, No 33, can be seen in the museum at Freemasons' Hall, London; the Master's has Corinthian pillars, and both the Senior and Junior Wardens' have Ionic.
 Also in the museum are two large gilt Wardens' chairs; the Senior Warden's has Ionic pillars, and the Junior Warden's, Corinthian.
 Other examples of chairs have Corinthian pillars on the Master's, and Doric on the Wardens'.

-Since the middle of the eighteenth century certificates have been issued to brethren.
-In the early days of non‑operative masonry they were apparently written documents, but in 1756 the premier Grand Lodge issued engraved and printed certificates.
-Owing to the custom in the eighteenth century of destroying all written or printed masonic matter, more especially the certificates of a deceased Brother, to prevent any information passing into the hands of non-masons, no very early example exists today.
+Since the middle of the eighteenth-century certificates have been issued to brethren.
+In the early days of non‑operative masonry, they were apparently written documents, but in 1756 the premier Grand Lodge issued engraved and printed certificates.
+Owing to the custom in the eighteenth century of destroying all written or printed masonic matter, more especially the certificates of a deceased Brother, to prevent any information from passing into the hands of non-masons, no very early example exists today.
 The 'Three Graces' certificate, which incorporated the Three Pillars, was first issued in 1757 and since that time, despite changing designs, all the pictorial certificates of the two rival Grand Lodges show the Three Pillars.
-In 1819 the United Grand Lodge first used a design with the Three Pillars in line across the certificate, forming two panels.
+In 1819 the United Grand Lodge first used a design with the Three Pillars in a line across the certificate, forming two panels.
 This certificate is known as the 'Pillars Certificate', and, with modifications, is in use today.